-- 83. Following the transfer of CYC's tourist activity to 'Make it York', the Task Group would recommend that full disabled access should be one of their major aspirations for the city. - 84.
-In addition, they would recommend that Make it York: - Work with venues to assess their interest in accessing DisabledGo's best practice guides, with the intention of charging a fee covering the costs of those guides. - ii) Promote and encourage York's live music venues to achieve the Live Music Industry's Charter of Best Practice (see paragraphs 44-45 & 70) - iii) Promote and encourage York's heritage and cultural venues to sign up to Visit England's National Code of Visitor Attractions and seek accreditation to Visit England's Visitor Attraction Quality Assurance Scheme (see paragraphs 47-48 & 70) - iv) Encourage Visit York and other relevant tourist bodies to assist in the sharing of good practice across York's network of heritage and cultural providers (see paragraphs 81-82), by: - Making adequate accessibility a requirement of membership - Promoting the use of the link to the DisabledGo website to the providers it works with, as a minimal standard of access information and; - Signposting the link on each venue's website in response to requests for access information from disabled visitors. - Promoting the 'Safe Places' Scheme - Including a link to 'yourlocalcinema' when displaying details of cinemas in York - Support Visit York in the creation of a best practice accessibilityrelated award at their annual Visit York Tourism Awards (see paragraph 74)
+- vii)If such an application is adopted, a marketing campaign should be run advising residents and visitors of the availability of the application and its benefits. - 85.
+Furthermore, the Task Group recommend that following the transfer of CYC's tourist activity to 'Make it York', that: - viii) 'Full access for all to the city and its attractions should be one of Make it York's key aspirations'. - 86.
+Finally, the Task Group recommend that 'Make it York': - ix.
+Work with venues to assess their interest in accessing DisabledGo's best practice guides, with the intention of charging a fee covering the costs of those guides. - Promote and encourage York's live music venues to achieve the Live Music Industry's Charter of Best Practice (see paragraphs 44-45 & 70). - xi.
+Promote and encourage York's heritage and cultural venues to sign up to Visit England's National Code of Visitor Attractions and seek accreditation to Visit England's Visitor Attraction Quality Assurance Scheme (see paragraphs 47-48 & 70). - xii.
+Assist in the sharing of good practice across York's network of heritage and cultural providers (see paragraphs 81-82), by: - Ensuring any future membership scheme they introduce, includes Accessibility (as well as Health & Safety) as a requirement; - Promoting the use of the link to the DisabledGo website to the providers it works with, as a minimal standard of access information and; - Signposting the link on each venue's website in response to requests for access information from disabled visitors; - Promoting the 'Safe Places' Scheme;